-SEAS (Socially Engaged Art Salon) is a space for exhibitions, events and workshops, and an artist’s residency that concentrates on socially and politically engaged practices and themes, especially in relation to issues of social justice, migration, race & ethnicity, disability and LGBTQ+ communities.
+SEAS (Socially Engaged Art Salon) is a BIPOC & LGBTQ led organisation which operates a space for exhibitions, events and workshops.
+It also offers artists’ residencies.
+SEAS’ work concentrates on socially and politically engaged practices and themes, especially in relation to issues of social and racial justice, migration & refugees, disability and LGBTQ+ communities.
 Founded in 2016, SEAS has become a beacon for socially and politically engaged art in Brighton and south-East England.
 It is part of the Social Art Network and has links to local and national art organisations.

 SEAS was founded by Dr Gil Mualem-Doron in a small house in the heart of Brighton – an 18th-century building intended for servants of the Royal Pavilion.
 SEAS’ unique model of home-gallery fulfilled a need for a dedicated space for socially engaged art and provided a homely and less regimented setting, that was welcoming for both artists and visitors.
 The success of SEAS allowed it to move into a much bigger space at the BMECP – (Black and Minority Ethnic Community Partnership) Centre, near Brighton train station and into a partnership with the Euro Mediterranean Resources Network.
 It is also the South-East meet up place for the Social Art Network.